 This certified translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

 All Language Alliance, Inc. provide certified translation services from Simplified Chinese, Swedish, German, Traditional Chinese, French, Portuguese, Korean to English.
-Contract us to retain court-certified interpreters for live in-person deposition and remote deposition interpreters for virtual depositions in trade secret litigation.
+Contract us to retain court-certified interpreters for live in-person deposition and remote deposition interpreters for virtual depositions for trade secret litigation and for antidumping litigation.